sirixdb/sirixdb.github.io/jsoniq-api.md

 }
 ```

-Maven artifacts are deployed to the central maven repository once we release a new version (however, please use the SNAPSHOT-variants as of now).
+Maven artifacts are deployed to the central maven repository once we release a new version (however, please use the SNAPSHOT-versions as of now).
 Currently, the following artifacts are available.
 Make sure that snapshots are getting updated with newer versions in your IDE.

 Core project: